oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 In this scenario, the connection between the browser and BFF Proxy SHOULD be a session cookie provided by the BFF Proxy.

+While the security of this model is strong, since the OAuth tokens are never sent to the browser, there are performance and scalability implications of deploying a BFF proxy server and routing all JS requests through the server.
+If routing every API request through the BFF proxy is prohibitive, you may wish to consider one of the alternative architectures below.

 ### Security considerations

 Security of the connection between code running in the browser and this BFF Proxy is